gerryw1389/gerryw1389.github.io/_posts/2016-11-27-creating-a-new-run-command.md

 ### Description:

-I'm an avid Win+R user, I use it all the time with a [list of common shortcuts](https://automationadmin.com/2016/05/keyboard-shortcuts-and-run-commands-use-them/) in Windows.
+I'm an avid [`Run`](https://automationadmin.com/2016/05/command-prompt-overview/) user, I use it all the time with a [list of common shortcuts](https://automationadmin.com/2016/05/keyboard-shortcuts-and-run-commands-use-them/) in Windows.
 One thing I try to do is add programs I use often to the list.

 ### To Resolve: